VedantWatpade/fivem-custom-npc-demo/README.md

 # FiveM Custom NPC Demo

-This project shows how to create and interact with a custom NPC in a FiveM GTA V server.
+This project demonstrates how to create and interact with a custom NPC in a FiveM GTA V server.
 Players can spawn, talk to, and trigger a custom voice line with the NPC.

+---

-# Warning
+## ⚠️ Warning

-    This project is for educational perpose only so be carefull of this dont mess with anything and mod anything unwanted things.
-    I am not responsible for anything i already done my work by taking care of policies and hereby its all your responsibility the person using this code and modding.
+This project is for **educational purposes only**.
+- **Do not use this for cheating or malicious activity.**
+- Always respect Rockstar Games and FiveM’s policies and terms of use.
+- I am not responsible for any misuse, server bans, or damages from this code.
+**You are responsible for your own actions.**

-# Read Rockstart and fiveM policies before modding.
+Read Rockstar and FiveM policies before modding or running a custom server.

+---

 ## Features

 - Spawn an invincible NPC at custom coordinates
 - Player can interact (press `E`) to make the NPC talk
 - Supports custom voice using InteractSound resource

+---

 ## Installation

-1. Clone this repo or download the `npc` folder.
+1. Clone this repo or download the `my_npc` folder.
-2. 'client.lua' files contains the code for custom npc.
+2. The `client.lua` file contains the code for the custom NPC.
-3. Place `npc` in your FiveM server `resources` directory.
+3. Place the `my_npc` folder in your FiveM server’s `resources` directory.
-4. (Optional) Add your own `.ogg` voice file for the NPC.
+4. *(Optional)* Add your own `.ogg` voice file for the NPC.
 5. Add to `server.cfg`:
     ```
     ensure interact-sound